AFFF Lawyers Review Firefighting Foam Cases Nationwide

 - Bladder Cancer

-All fire foam cancer cases are pursued by our lawyers under a contingency fee agreement, which means that there are never any out-of-pocket costs to hire our law firm and we only receive an attorney fee or expenses if a settlement or recovery is obtained for you and your family.
+All AFFF lawsuit cases are pursued by our lawyers under a contingency fee agreement, which means that there are never any out-of-pocket costs to hire our law firm and we only receive an attorney fee or expenses if a firefighter foam lawsuit settlement or recovery is obtained for you and your family.

 Call 1-800-522-0102 or request a free case evaluation to get started today!

-- As of September 15, 2022, more than 3,000 AFFF lawsuits have been filed throughout the federal court system, including firefighter cancer lawsuits and water contamination lawsuits being pursued against manufacturers of the firefighting foam.
+- As of June 15, 2023, nearly 4,800 AFFF foam cancer lawsuits have been filed throughout the federal court system, including firefighter cancer lawsuits and water contamination lawsuits being pursued against manufacturers of the firefighting foam.

 - U.S. District Judge Richard M. Gergel is presiding over all pretrial proceedings in the District of South Carolina, as part of an MDL or multidistrict litigation.